FAQ

 • Will the ceremony be broadcast live?

 Yes.
-Visit the livestream website on the day of the ceremony to watch the webcast event.
+Please visit the livestream website on the day of the ceremony to watch the webcast event.

 • What do I wear?